UPDATED AS OF MAY 7, 2021

--Keep touchpoints clean – these are places that many people touch; such as door handles, counters, phones, keyboards, remote controls, etc.
+-Keep frequent touchpoints clean, such as door handles, counters, phones, keyboards, remote controls, etc.

--Wash your hands – wash many times during the day, for at least 20 seconds.
+-Wash your hands many times during the day, for at least 20 seconds.
 If you can’t wash your hands, use hand sanitizer.

 -Maintain good personal hygiene and avoid touching your face.

 -Avoid contact with people who are sick or if you feel sick stay home.
-Also, consider reducing unnecessary close contact with others by avoiding handshakes or hugs.
+Keep a 6 foot distance between yourself and others

 Additionally, The Wallis and the City of Beverly Hills have provided some Frequently Asked Questions (FAQs) below:

 Who is responsible for providing direction to the City regarding an infectious disease protocol?

 The City of Beverly Hills works in partnership with local, state and federal health officials (including the CDC and LA County Department of Public Health) to receive guidance and coordinate response.

 Is City staff trained to deal with Novel Coronavirus?

 Yes.
 The City’s emergency personnel are trained and capable to respond to any emerging disease, including the Novel Coronavirus, and implement appropriate healthcare protocols.